Gustavo Petro: Relations with the United States

-Disputes

-In January 2025, a dispute arose between Colombia and the United States after President Petro refused to allow two previously authorized US military aircraft carrying deported Colombian nationals to land in Colombia.
+In January 2025, a dispute arose between Colombia and the United States after President Petro had refused to allow two previously authorized US military aircraft carrying deported Colombian nationals to land in Colombia.
 Each flight was carrying approximately 80 Colombians.
 In response, President Trump of the U.S. initially threatened to impose 25% tariffs on all Colombian imports, implement travel bans and visa revocations for Colombian government officials, and to implement enhanced customs and border protection inspections for all Colombian nationals and cargo from Colombia.
 Trump said he would double the tariffs to 50 percent in one week if Petro did not reverse his decision.
-The government did not go ahead with these plans after Colombia agreed to accept deported migrants without restrictions.
+The government did not go ahead with these plans after Colombia agreed to accept deported migrants.
 Diplomats from both countries reached a deal which has seen Colombia send its own air force planes to collect the migrants, a process that Petro said ensured they were treated "with dignity" and without being handcuffed.
 The U.S. government did make concessions to Colombia by agreeing not to handcuff and photograph the deportees, and dispatching Homeland Security staffers, instead of military officers, as flight escorts.

-Earlier in the dispute, president Petro criticised the use of US military for deportation flights, and noted, "We are the opposite of the Nazis," and that he would never carry out a raid to return handcuffed Americans to the US.
+Earlier in the dispute, president Petro had criticised the use of US military for deportation flights noting: "We are the opposite of the Nazis," and that he would never carry out a raid to return handcuffed Americans to the US.
 President Petro, during the social media exchange stated, "I do not shake hands with white enslavers," and questioned whether president Trump was trying to topple him.
-The president's daughter Andrea Petro posted, "For every Colombian deported we will return a gringo from the Poblado," seemingly implying to the 2024 extradition request to the US of an American.
+The president's daughter Andrea Petro posted, "For every Colombian deported we will return a gringo from the Poblado," seemingly alluding to the 2024 extradition request by the US concerning an American citizen.